ppliatniou/datastorage/README.md

 Each storage is created by declarative structure and has endpoint for all operations.
 Endpoint for accessing storage supports pagination, filtering and protection against concurrent updating (optimistic locking).
 This projects has been built on:

 * Django

 * rest_framework

+* Celery

 * Postgres

+Used tools:

+* validating requests by json-schema

+* build models and other classes by type-factories

+* build api based on DRF viewsets

 As demo project too many things are simplified :) But it doesn't matter it could be made better.